NFTC: 301 Tariffs Have Not, and Will Not, Address Underlying Problems in China

 The National Foreign Trade Council (NFTC) is the premier business association advancing trade and tax policies that support access to the global marketplace.
 Founded in 1914, NFTC promotes an open, rules-based global economy on behalf of a diverse membership of U.S.-based businesses.

-WASHINGTON DC – National Foreign Trade Council (NFTC) Vice President for International Tax Policy Anne Gordon today issued a statement following the Notice of a Ways and Means Motion to introduce a bill that would implement a Digital Services Tax (DST):
+WASHINGTON DC – National Foreign Trade Council (NFTC) President Jake Colvin today issued a statement following the release of a statement and “stabilized text” by negotiators of a World Trade Organization e-commerce agreement:

 ###